ApiLogicServer/Docs/docs/Sample-AI.md

 **a.
 Chaining**

+The screenshot above shows our logic declarations

+1. Execution is paused at a **breakpoint** in the debugger, where we can examine state, and execute step by step.

-The screenshot below shows our logic declarations, and the logging for inserting an `Item`.
+2. Note the **logging** for inserting an `Item`.
 Each line represents a rule firing, and shows the complete state of the row.

-Note that it's a `Multi-Table Transaction`, as indicated by the indentation.
+Note that it's a `Multi-Table Transaction`, as indicated by the log indentation.
 This is because - like a spreadsheet - **rules automatically chain, *including across tables.***
 <br><br>

 **b.
 40X More Concise**

-The 5 spreadsheet-like rules represent the same logic as 200 lines of code, [shown here](https://github.com/valhuber/LogicBank/wiki/by-code).
-That's a remarkable 40X decrease in the backend half of the system.
+The 5 spreadsheet-like rules represent the same logic as 200 lines of code, [shown here](https://github.com/valhuber/LogicBank/wiki/by-code){:target="_blank" rel="noopener"}.
+That's a remarkable 40X decrease in the backend *half* of the system.
 <br><br>

 **c.
 Automatic Re-use**